01

 What is a "bare" LLM?

-Every AI chatbot you've used - ChatGPT, Claude, Gemini - is an LLM wrapped in layers of software.
-But at its core, an LLM is a text-completion machine.
-You give it text, it predicts what comes next.
+Most modern AI chatbots - including ChatGPT, Claude, and Gemini - are powered by LLMs wrapped in layers of software.
+At the model layer, an LLM is a text-completion system: you give it text, and it predicts what comes next.

 Bare LLM Architecture